SmogDr/edar_coursebook/docs/03-rprog2.md

 in a much cleaner way.
 For example, you can create a directory for your project, then create one subdirectory to store all of your R scripts, and another to store all of your data, and so on.
 This can help you keep very complex projects more structured and easier to navigate.
-We'll talk about these ideas more in the course sections on Reproducible Research, but it's good to start learning how directory structures and filepaths work early.

 Your computer organizes files through a collection of directories.
-Chances are, you are fairly used to working with these in your daily life already (although you may call them "folders" rather than "directories").
+Chances are, you are fairly used to working with these in your daily life already, although you may call them "folders" rather than "directories".
 For example, you've probably created new directories to store data files and Word documents for a specific project.